INTERNATIONAL CALL FOR APPLICATIONS

 - Project bibliography (not to exceed one single-spaced page, minimum font size 11) – include primary and secondary sources.

-All materials except reference letters must be sent as a single PDF document to email@example.com by April 1, 2018.
+All materials except reference letters must be sent as a single PDF document to email@example.com by March 2, 2020.
 Incomplete or late applications will not be considered.
 Applicants should arrange for their letters of recommendation to be sent to the same address by the same date.
-We expect to contact finalists for phone interviews by mid-April and make final decisions shortly thereafter.
+We expect to contact finalists by late March and make final decisions shortly thereafter.

 If you have additional questions, please email us at firstname.lastname@example.org.